Jummit/godot-package-manager/README.md

 `-h / --help` Show this help message

-Installed addons will be put in the `addons/third_party` folder.
+Installed addons will be put in the `addons` folder.

 ## Creating Packages